boobaGreen/webpeek-desktop/README.md

 1. Download the installer for your OS.
 2. Run it and follow the on-screen instructions.
-3. Launch Awebif Desktop and start converting.
+3. Launch WebPeek Desktop and start converting.

 Need help or want to report an issue?
-Open a ticket in this repo or reach us at support@awebif.com.
+Open a ticket in this repo or reach us at support@awebif.it.

 ---